iamfatima/iamfatima/README.md

 *Looking foward to improve my programming skills*

-🌱 I’m currently working on a simple snake game in C.
+🌱 I’m currently working on a simple snake game in C and having fun with advent of code 2020.

 ✨ Pronouns: she/her